m3kkis/discordbot-dan1k/README.md

 ```

 ## After first start up
 Check in your server roles for the role "BitchBox".
-Go into role settings and make sure you turn on the "Display role members separately from online members"
+Go into role settings and make sure you turn on the "Display role members separately from online members".
+Depending on your roles, the BitchBox role needs to be pretty high in your current role lineup.
+It needs high levels of permisisons.

 ## Commands (so far)
 * `!blackjack <amount>` play blackjack! $100 minimum.